First off, I'll start with the Coconut Creme Brulee I made yesterday. Here are pics of the eggs being seperated out.

 And, the finished product.
 8 ramekins of coconut creme brulee, ready for the caramelized sugar topping.
 That's the part that didn't work very well.
 I still need to learn to use my mini-blow-torch better.
-But, other than the fact that some of the spots of caramelized sugar tasted a bit burnt, the flavor was pretty good.
-For supper, I made Beef Stuffed Sopaipillas.
-Dad DID come over for dinner as well.
-Here's a pic of the 4 sopaipillas, prior to stuffing.

 Now for the gardening pics.
 I'm actually going to cut & paste from another blog entry I did over on Myspace.
 Just easier than writing it out twice.